MicrosoftDocs/WDAC-Toolkit/WDAC-Policy-Wizard/docs/README.md

 #

-The WDAC Policy Wizard is a tool developed by the Microsoft [Application Control for Business](https://learn.microsoft.com/windows/security/application-security/application-control/app-control-for-business/appcontrol) feature team to enable IT professionals in creating powerful App Control policies for deployment.
+The App Control Policy Wizard is a tool developed by the Microsoft [Application Control for Business](https://learn.microsoft.com/windows/security/application-security/application-control/app-control-for-business/appcontrol) feature team to enable IT professionals in creating powerful App Control policies for deployment.

-## Using the WDAC Policy Wizard
+## Using the App Control Policy Wizard

 **Installing** - documentation related to the initial installation of the application.